-A cap sleeve is more of a decorative detail than a true sleeve - but it's a great-looking addition to what would otherwise be a simple arm-baring top.
+A cap sleeve is more of a decorative detail than a true sleeve.
+It does not cover the arm as a sleeve would, but it's a great-looking addition to what would otherwise be a simple, sleeveless, arm-baring top.

 This page shows you how to create a sleeve using your blouse block.
 Don't forget to finish with hems and seam allowances!